Androz2091/discord-giveaways/README.md

 -   **options.messages.drawing**: the message that displays the drawing timestamp.
 -   **options.messages.dropMessage**: the message that will be displayed for drop giveaways.
 -   **options.messages.inviteToParticipate**: the message that invites users to participate.
 -   **options.messages.winMessage**: the message that will be displayed to congratulate the winner(s) when the giveaway is ended.
-[Message Options](https://github.com/Androz2091/discord-giveaways#message-options).
+^^^ [Message options](https://github.com/Androz2091/discord-giveaways#message-options) are available in this message.
 -   **options.messages.embedFooter**: the message displayed at the bottom of the embeds.
 ^^^ [Can be deactivated and `iconURL` can be set](https://discord-giveaways.js.org/global.html#EmbedFooterObject).
 -   **options.messages.noWinner**: the message that is displayed if no winner can be drawn.